Imagine you're selling products that you can sell as multi-packs. How should you frame the content and the quantity of your products?

 What does it do to customers’ willingness to pay?

-The researchers ran various experiments and found out that if you only subtly change the way you present your products and the quantity and the weight and the volume of your products as perceptual units, customers are more likely to pay more for them; in these experiments, roughly 10% more.
+The researchers ran various experiments and found out that if you only subtly change the way you present your products and their quantitative measures (e.g., amount, weight and volume) as perceptual units, customers are more likely to pay more for them; in these experiments, roughly 10% more.

 The researchers also found out that this effect is more pronounced for smaller packs than for larger packs.